Charge a car battery

 What happens if you use your alternator to charge your car battery

 An alternator is designed to MAINTAIN your car battery, not recharge it from a deeply discharged state.
 Modern alternators are designed to output very high amperage, but only for short periods.
 They are not designed to operate at continuously high current outputs for long periods.
-Using your car’s alternator to recharge a dead battery is a great way to overheat the diodes and damage your alternator.
-Let’s see; battery chargers cost less than $75, while an alternator costs around $400-$800 including installation.
+Using your car’s alternator to recharge a dead battery is a great way to overheat the diodes in the alternator and damage it.
+Let’s see; battery chargers cost less than $75, while an alternator costs around $$800 – $1,000 at a shop, including installation.

-Idling your engine is also not a good battery charging strategy
+Idling your engine is the absolute worst way to charge a car battery

-At idle, your alternator only outputs around 35% of the maximum rated output.
+At idle, your alternator only outputs around 35% of its maximum rated output.
 When you use your car’s alternator to recharge a dead battery at idle speed, you’re forcing it to run hard at low RPMs.
-That dramatically shortens its life and never finishes the bulk mode or absorption mode.
+That dramatically shortens its life and you never finish the bulk mode or absorption mode.
+That would take 4-10 hours at idle speed.

 Dirty battery terminals can kill your battery and your charging system.
 Here’s how to clean battery terminals.